Topology of the World Wide Web: Bow Tie Model

 The Bow Tie model comprises four main groups of web pages, plus some smaller ones.
 Like the Jellyfish model there is a strongly connected core.
-There are then two other large groups, roughly of equal size.
+There are two other large groups, roughly of equal sizes.
 One consists of all pages that link to the strongly connected core, but which have no links from the core back out to them.
 This is the "Origination" or "In" group, as it contains links that lead into the core and originate outside it.
 The counterpart to this is the group of all pages that the strongly connected core links to, but which have no links back into the core.
 This is the "Termination" or "Out" group, as it contains links that lead out of the core and terminate outside it.
 A fourth group is all the disconnected pages, which neither link to the core nor are linked from it.

 The Bow Tie model has additional, smaller groups of web pages.
 Both the "In" and "Out" groups have smaller "Tendrils" leading to and from them.
 These consist of pages that link to and from the "In" and "Out" group but are not part of either to begin with, in essence the "Origination" and "Termination" groups of the larger "In" and "Out".
 This can be carried on ad nauseam, adding tendrils to the tendrils, and so on.
 Additionally, there is another important group known as "Tubes".
 This group consists of pages accessible from "In" and which link to "Out", but which are not part of the large core.
 Visually, they form alternative routes from "In" to "Out", like tubes bending around the central strongly connected component.